 Pre-calculation Content

 The pre-calculation content will appear prior to the calculation being run.
-This can be used to create placeholders text that will be for your results.
+This can be used to create placeholder text that will be for your results.

 Example

-Radio buttons are able to be used as in calculation elements by using the value of the select or radio option.
+Radio buttons and Select drop dowas are able to be used as calculation elements by using the value of the List options.

-These are the values that will be used in the calculation element when the radio button is selected.
+These are the values that will be used in the calculation element when the radio button or select element is completed.

 Checkboxes